 Using all these proven and industry-respected best practices and frameworks Company X have created a comprehensive IT Security Policy framework to guide staff in the sensible and secure usage of IT systems.
 Some of these policies stipulate acceptable technical usage and guidance such a minimal Encryption key strength, implementing multi factor authentication on accounts, or commands to execute on a computer to look for suspicious events and activity.
 Other policies relate directly to staff and their daily behaviour, such as providing advice to detect a social engineering attacker attempting to garner information, not leaving sensitive documents on a printer or not leaving passwords written on post-it notes and stuck to monitors.

 An example final policy created for a client

 Social Engineering Awareness Policy

 Social Engineering is the act of a malicious actor persuading another person to commit some action that will result in the lessening of IT Security.
 It is one of the most popular techniques that hackers employ when attempting to breach company security and comes in many guises, via telephone (Vishing), via email (Phishing and Spear Phishing), via SMS/Text (Smishing) via Websites (Watering hole attacks).
-There are many attack vectors available to people with malicious intent.
+There are many attack vectors available to persons with malicious intent.